Medicare Supplement Insurance Plan C

 It doesn’t cover Medicare Part B excess charges.
 These are doctor charges that can legally extend beyond the Medicare-approved amount for service payment.
 When excess charges occur, the remainder of the cost is charged directly to the patient.
 For example, a doctor or physician may be allowed to bill up to 15% over the Medicare-approved amount in some cases.

-Medicare Supplement plans are sold by private insurance companies, so premiums may vary.
-However, every Medigap Plan C policy must include the same standardized benefits
+Medicare Supplement insurance plans are sold by private insurance companies, so premiums may vary.
+However, every Medigap Plan C policy must include the same basic benefits.

-When to enroll in Medicare Supplement Plan C
+When to enroll in Medicare Supplement insurance Plan C

-If you sign up for a Medigap Plan C policy during your six-month Medigap Open Enrollment Period (OEP), in most cases the insurance company must accept your application and can’t charge you more if you’re in poor health, nor impose a waiting period.
+If you sign up for a Medigap Plan C policy during your six-month Medigap Open Enrollment Period (OEP), in most cases the insurance company must accept your application and can’t charge you more if you’re in poor health, nor impose a waiting period even if you have a pre-existing condition*.

 Your Medigap OEP starts the month that you’re both at least 65 years old and enrolled in Medicare Part B. You must live within the plan’s service area.
 If you apply for Medigap Plan C outside your Medigap OEP, the insurance company may require you to undergo medical underwriting and doesn’t have to accept you as a member.
 However, in some situations you might have a guaranteed issue right to enroll in a Medigap plan.